Jack Thompson (activist): Early life and career

-Janet Reno

 Thompson first met Janet Reno in November 1975, when he applied for a job as an assistant state's attorney in Miami-Dade County, Florida, but was not hired.
-In 1988, he ran for prosecutor against then-incumbent Dade County State Attorney Janet Reno, after she had declined his request to prosecute Neil Rogers.
+In 1988, he ran for prosecutor against then-incumbent Dade County State Attorney Reno, after she had declined his request to prosecute Neil Rogers.
 Thompson gave Reno a letter at a campaign event requesting that she check a box to indicate whether she was homosexual, bisexual, or heterosexual.
 Thompson said that Reno then put her hand on his shoulder and responded, "I'm only interested in virile men.
 That's why I'm not attracted to you."
 He filed a police report accusing her of battery for touching him.
 In response, Reno asked Florida governor Bob Martinez to appoint a special prosecutor to investigate.
 The special prosecutor rejected the charge, concluding that it was "a political ploy".
-Reno was ultimately re-elected with 69% of the vote.
+Reno was ultimately re-elected with 69% of the popular vote.
 Thompson repeated allegations that Reno was a lesbian when she was nominated as U.S. Attorney General, leading one of her supporters, lieutenant governor Buddy MacKay, to dismiss him as a "kook".

 In 1990, after his election loss, Thompson began a campaign against the efforts of Switchboard of Miami, a social services group of which Reno was a board member.
 Thompson charged that the group placed "homosexual-education tapes" in public schools.
 Switchboard responded by getting the Supreme Court of Florida to order that he submit to a psychiatric examination.
 Thompson did so and passed.
 Thompson has since stated that he is "the only officially certified sane lawyer in the entire state of Florida".